World Health Organization

 In 1988, Penn Nursing earned the prestigious designation of being named a World Health Organization Collaborating Center (WHOCC) for Nursing and Midwifery Leadership, and we’ve been working with the WHO ever since.

 As a collaborating center, we commit to a certain number of projects with the WHO during each four-year cycle of work.
-Currently, we are in collaboration with the WHO and the Pan American Health Organization (PAHO) to reduce maternal mortality in Haiti, a project that we hope to replicate in Bolivia as well.
-We are also working with PAHO/WHO to develop leadership in nursing education and research.
+For 2018-2022, we are in collaboration with the WHO and the Pan American Health Organization (PAHO) to focus on three Terms of Reference (TOR).
+The TORs are 1) promotion of maternal health and reduction of maternal mortality in the Region (particularly Nicaragua), 2) development of leadership in nursing education, and 3) development of leadership in nursing research.

 Resources Created by Penn Nursing that Support our WHOCC Work: